gabrielm7281/sep10-freedom-project/tool/learning-log.md

 * Used Buttons groups instead of seperate dropdowns (Groups the dropdowns together in a row which was my issue before) `<div class="btn-group">`
  * Tried to fix workflow

+### 3/24/24
+ * Did some more responsive testing because im still not sure about it.
+I think Foundation makes it more understandable with its `small-up-3` tags.
+This allows for 3 columns on a small screen and up.
+ * Tried to make a good footer and I saw Foundation might have decent templates I can try
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc